Running Towards Fire: The Key Trait That Separates Senior from Junior Engineers

 Humans learn through feedback.

 With implementing features, the feedback is clear and available.
-If it works, you did a good job.
-If it doesn’t, you didn’t.
-Everybody can work with that.
+If it works, you did a good job; if it doesn’t work, you didn’t.
+Everybody can achieve results with feedback like that.
 That’s why a programmer’s skill isn’t visible in what kind of features they can build but in how they build them.

 But where do you get feedback for the how?

-Only time will reveal the quality of your code.
+The quality of your code will be revealed with time.
 Your code might be difficult to work with when adding new features.
 Your coworkers might not understand it.
 Or it might break production.

-Whatever it is, your only source of feedback is when something bad happens.
+Whatever it is, you only get feedback when something bad happens.

-But if you ignore the bad thing and run away from the fire, you’re skipping valuable lessons.
+But if you ignore the bad thing and run away from the fire, you’re skipping the lesson.
+So run towards it!

-The nifty part is that you can also learn from others’ mistakes.
+You can also learn from others’ fires.
 An outage might not be caused by your code but by a coworker’s, by an external dependency, or by a setting of your database.
-To uncover the root of the problem, you must learn about all of these things.
+To uncover the root of the problem, you must learn about these things — more valuable lessons, for free.

 It’s your best bet to learn what matters.